-- Manually—operated by turning a quarter turn or pulling a cable.
+- Manual—operated by turning a quarter turn or pulling a cable.
 You must drain the tanks yourself at the end of each day of driving.
 See Figure 5.1.

 - Automatic—the water and oil are automatically expelled.
 These tanks may be equipped for manual draining as well.

 Automatic air tanks are available with electric heating devices.
 These help prevent freezing of the automatic drain in cold weather.